Danu-12/Coffee-Sales-Dashboard/README.md

 ## 📌 Project Overview

-The **Coffee Sales Dashboard** was created to help a business owner track sales performance and design a data-driven **loyalty program**.
+The **Sales Performance & MIS Dashboard** was created to help a business owner track sales performance and design a data-driven **loyalty program**.
 While raw sales and customer data were available, comparing different coffee beans and roast types over time — and linking sales data with customer behavior — was time-consuming and complex.

 ---